METRO Magazine Logo

 For CCJPA, adopting TrainManager is both a culmination of years of operational insight and a bold step into the digital age of rail management.

-“We’re elated to see TrainManager recognized for what it is: not just a solution to a spreadsheet problem, but a platform with multiplicative impacts on operational efficiency and data reliability,” says Jim Allison, manager, planning, at CCJPA.
+“We’re elated to see TrainManager recognized for what it is: not just a solution to a spreadsheet problem, but a platform with multiplicative impacts on operational efficiency and data reliability,” said Jim Allison, manager, planning, at CCJPA.
 “Innovation was overdue in this aspect of our industry, and we’re happy to have taken this step.”

 From Spreadsheets to Smart Systems